19 Things Nobody Tells You Before Visiting Chefchaouen

 19. Two days is the minimum, three is perfect.

-One day is not enough.
-You'll spend half of it getting there and getting oriented.
+One day isn't enough — half of it disappears getting there and getting oriented.
 Two days lets you see the medina, catch one sunset from the Spanish Mosque, and do a half-day excursion.
-Three days is the sweet spot — enough time to slow down, get lost on purpose, eat your weight in goat cheese, and still make it to Akchour.
+Three days is the sweet spot: enough time to slow down, get lost on purpose, eat your weight in goat cheese, and still make it to Akchour.

 Don't treat Chefchaouen as a day trip from Fes.
 It deserves more than that.
 And frankly, so do you.